 Materials & Resources

 This category focuses on reducing the amount of waste that buildings generate during both their construction and operation cycles.
-It encourages the selection of sustainable materials that incorporate recycled content, are made from rapidly renewable materials, and/or sourced regionally.
-The category also rewards strategies that reduces the use of concrete or minimizes the need for landfill and incinerator disposal for materials that leave the building.
+It encourages the selection of sustainable materials that incorporate recycled content, is made from rapidly renewable materials, and/or sourced regionally.
+The category also rewards strategies that reduce the use of concrete or minimize the need for landfill and incinerator disposal for materials that leave the building.

 Health & Comfort